 Icelandic culture is somewhat similar to that of its Scandinavian neighbors: sophisticated and modern with a dark sense of humor and rarely a cold disposition.
 However, Iceland is notably eccentric due to its isolation, rugged environment, and small population.
 Icelanders, especially outside the capital, can be very friendly towards visitors.
-It is appropriate to greet strangers on the street with a nod or hello, and particularly with an Icelandic greeting such as "Góðan daginn" all day and "Góða kvöldið" in the evening.
 Below is a guide to help you assimilate.